-Downsizing and exploring the simple lifestyle of living in a tiny house has grown popularity in recent years.
-Tiny houses, sitting at 400 square feet or less, have all the important essentials of any regular-sized home but with clever designing, are amazingly packed in significantly smaller spaces.
+Downsizing and exploring the simple lifestyle of living in a tiny house has grown popular in recent years.
+Tiny houses, sitting at 400 square feet or less, have all the important essentials of any regular-sized home but with clever design, are amazingly packed in significantly smaller spaces.
 We’re sharing our tips for designing a tiny house to help you build your most comfortable little dream home.

 Use fold down options